ding-stripe/Stripe-Apps-Libs/cancel-payment/README.md

 5. Release the uploaded version and install the app (refer to [Stripe Apps documentation](https://docs.stripe.com/stripe-apps/versions-and-releases))

 ## Usage
-1. Navigate to the payment detal page you want to cancel
+1. Navigate to the payment details page you wish to cancel
 2. Check the confirmation checkbox
 3. Click "Cancel the PaymentIntent"